 Efficiencies for Future Rulemaking, Business Performance

-Additionally, companies can leverage the information they gather and report to create business value — rather than viewing the process as simply a compliance exercise.
-For example, it can help inform key risk management functions, identify business opportunities, and improve discourse with investors and other stakeholders.
+While the initial administrative and operational demands of California’s requirements may seem onerous, there are clear benefits and efficiencies, despite the laws being challenged in federal court.
+Companies can leverage the information they gather and report to enhance decision-making rather than viewing the process as simply a compliance exercise.
+For example, the data can inform key risk management functions, identify business opportunities, and help improve discourse with investors and other stakeholders.

 1 The law defines a reporting entity as a partnership, corporation, limited liability company or other business entity formed under the laws of California, the laws of any other U.S. state or the District of Columbia, or under an act of U.S. Congress, with total annual revenues of more than $1 billion and that does business in California.